nomadlabsinc/photo-gallery-react/README.md

 ### Image Detailed View

-- When a user clicks on an image, they should be taken to a detail view for that image which includes extended information such as `width`, `height`, `url` and `download_url`
+- When a user clicks on an image, they should be taken to a detail view for that image which includes a larger version of thie image and extended information such as `width`, `height`, `url` and `download_url`

+### Testing

+Bonus points for adding relevant tests

 ## Available Scripts